Bayes linear kinematics in a dynamic Bayesian survival model: Abstract

 \section{Abstract}

 Bayes linear kinematics and Bayes linear Bayes graphical models provide an extension of Bayes linear methods so that full conditional updates may be combined with Bayes linear belief adjustment.
-In this paper we investigate the application of this approach to a more complicated problem: namely survival analysis with time-dependent covariate effects.
+In this paper we investigate the application of this approach to survival analysis with time-dependent covariate effects, a more complicated problem than previous applications.
 We use a piecewise-constant hazard function with a prior in which covariate effects are correlated over time.
-The need for computationally intensive methods is avoided and the relatively simple structure facilitates prior specification and posterior interpretation.
+The need for computationally intensive methods is avoided and the relatively simple structure facilitates interpretation.
 Our approach eliminates the problem of non-commutativity which was observed in earlier work by Gamerman.
 We apply the technique to data on survival times for leukemia patients.

-: Bayes linear kinematics; Bayes linear Bayes graphical model; dynamic model; piecewise constant hazard; survival analysis; time-dependent covariate effects.
+: Bayes linear kinematics, Bayes linear Bayes graphical model, dynamic model, piecewise constant hazard, survival analysis, time-dependent covariate effects